garfix/nligems/doc/facets.md

 * proof by example: IF red(a) THEN EXISTS red(X)
 * proof by custom procedure: near(X, Y) is calculated by a distance formula

-This inference may occur:

-* synchronously: the inference is available right away
-* asynchronously: the inference requires the input from a resource that takes time to respond (for example: user input)
+This inference may occur both synchronously and asynchronously: in the latter case the inference requires the input from a resource that takes time to respond (for example: user input)

-in the latter case, the inference step may become a goal in itself and become thus be part of the dialog.

-## Contexts
+### Contexts

 A sentence is not an island.
 In order to understand more types of sentences, a system may keep track of the following contexts: